 The first of the modern named hybrids was 'Constant Nymph', bred at the John Innes Institute in 1946.
 In 1969, the John Innes Institute did more crosses involving other colours and produced the free flowering varieties which form the base of our range.
 We have also added the pick of World-wide varieties.
 Continued breeding work at our nurseries is adding good new plants to what is undoubtedly the best selection of named hybrids available in the world.

 Knowing their geographical distribution helps in understanding their care.
-Remember, they come from the wooded areas in mountains, so they do not want full sunshine, but they do want a bright position.
+Remember, they naturally come from the wooded areas on mountains, so they do not want full midday sunshine, but instead need a light position.
 Too much sun burns the leaves and fades the flowers.
-Keep them in a shaded greenhouse or indoors in an East or West window.

-Given this treatment you will be rewarded by a continuous display of flowers from about May until well into winter.
-You will also find the flowers are good for cutting.
+Given this treatment you will be rewarded by a continuous display of flowers from about April until well into winter.
+All the 'Crystal Series' of Streptocarpus will flower all-year long.

 Streptocarpus are easily grown plants which are remarkably free from pests and diseases.
 Greenfly occasionally attack plants and can be spotted from their white discarded skins on the flower stalks and leaf bases.
 A spray with a proprietary insecticide either as an aerosol or mixed with water will soon cure the problem.

-We largely use biological control of pests on our nursery and have found the method very successful.
+On our Nursery we use a combination of biological control and a weekly spray SB Plant Invigorator.
 It must be noted however that biological methods alone may only control pests but not eradicate them.
 Biological control can be done on an amateur scale in a glasshouse or conservatory.
-Supplies are available in the UK from from: Green Gardener, 41 Stumpshaw Road, Brundall, Norfolk, NR13 5PG.
+Supplies are available in the UK from: Green Gardener, 41 Stumpshaw Road, Brundall, Norfolk, NR13 5PG.

 Rot can occur at the base of the leaves causing the leaves to wilt.
 Remove the damaged leaf and check that the growing conditions are correct, taking special care to see that overwatering is not occurring.